MamboBryan/newsletter/newsletter/2025-10-31/newsletter/index.md

 ## Welcomes & Hellos! 🫂

+This too shall pass, and that includes this year's Meetups.
+Can you believe that we just hosted the final Meetup of the year?
+Yes, us too.
+However, before you click off and listen to your preferred Sad Music, we have some good news.
+Do you want to guess what it is?
+Read on to find out, will ya?
 Whether you are reading this from the comfort of your German Machine 🚗, duvet 🛏️, or otherwise:

 This is Episode #32 of The Kotlin Kenya Newsletter...